gabriel-trigo/gabriel-trigo/README.md

 # Hello

-I'm a software engineer interested in building well-designed, large-scale systems and contributing to impactful projects.
-I graduated in May 2025 from Columbia University (undergrad), majored in Computer Science.
+I'm Gabriel.
+I'm a Software Engineer in NYC.
+Previously, I graduated in May 2025 from Columbia University with a B.S. in Computer Science.

 ## Work experience:
 - Incoming Full Time Software Engineer @ Amazon (July 2025, New York)